cabforum/smime/SBR.md

   a.
 Approved Frameworks

   * Adobe: Signing Certificate issued under the Adobe Approved Trust List (AATL) program;
-  * European Union: Qualified e-Signature Certificate iussed by a Qualified Trust Service Provider in accordance with eIDAS;
+  * European Union: Qualified e-Signature Certificate issued by a Qualified Trust Service Provider in accordance with eIDAS;
   * International Grid Trust Federation: Certificates issued under the Birch or Cedar assurance levels; and
   * United States: Certificate issued with validation performed using NIST SP 800-63A at IAL2 (or Kantara IAL2) or higher.